-In 1895 by an act of legislature, a commission was appointed to encourage the livesteck industry in the state.
+In 1895 by an act of legislature, a commission was appointed to encourage the livestock industry in the state.
 It was invested with authority to regulate the branding and the shipping of cattle and to punish with a fine or imprisonment the stealing of animals.
-It also had authority to appoint stock inspectors and to levy takes on stock.
+It also had authority to appoint stock inspectors and to levy taxes on stock.
 It required all butchers who were slaughtering cattle to keep a correct record of all marks and brands of slaughtered cattle with the name, address and date of purchase of the one who sold said stock.
-All butchers were aquired to pay a license of vio to conduct business.
+All butchers were equired to pay a license of \$10\$ to conduct business.

-April following, except by the owner.
-Any person violating any of the above was guilty of a misdemeanor and subject to a fine ofnot less than fifty dollars and not more than five hundred dollars, or incarcerated in the county jail for not less than one month nor more than six months.
-All moneys collected were to be paid into the general school fund.
+Ir provided the unlawful branding of calves between ecember and "pril following, except by the owner.
+Any person violating any of the above was guilty of a misdemeanor and subject to a fine ofnot less than fifty dollars and mot more than five hundred dollars, or incarcerated in the county jail for not less than one month nor more than six months.
+All moneys collected wer to be paid into the general school fund.

-Any person who for amusement or otherwise shall cause to fight any bull or other animal, or any person who shall permit the same on any premises under his charge, or any person who shall be present at any such meetings as a spectator, shall be guilty of a misdemeaner and subject to a fine of not less than \$150 or to imprisonment in the county jail of not more than sixty days or both.
+Any person who for amusement or otherwise shall cause to fight any bull or other animal, or any person who shall permit the same on any premises under his charge, or any person who shall be present at any such meetings as a spectator, shall be guilty of a misdemeanor and subject to a fine of not less than \$150 or to imprisonment in the county jail of not more than sixty days or both.

-It shall be unlawful for any kind or character of livestock to run at large in any county in this state in which three-fourths of the lands cutaide of the incorporated cities and towns are under fence, or any of such county three fourths of which is under fence, when natural barrier such as rivers, renge of hills, or any other sufficient barrier; Provided, that where more than one-fourth of any district is used for grasing cattle or horses on the public domain or on unfonced lands, such districts shall be excluded from the peration of this act...
-Any stock found at large in any county when three-fourths of the land outside of ineperperated cities and towns is under fence shall be treated as estrays and shall be taken up at any time of the year.
+It shall be unlawful for any kind or character of livestock to run at large in any county in this state in which three-fourths of the lands outside of the incorporated cities and towns are under fence, or any of such county three fourths of which is under fence, when such portion is separated from the balance of said county by any natural barrier such as rivers, range of hills, or any other sufficient barrier; Provided, that where more than one-fourth of any district is used for grazing cattle or horses on the public domain or on unfenced lands, such districts shall be excluded from the peration of this act....Any stock found at large in any county when three-fourths of the land outside of incorreporated cities and towns is under fence shall be treated as estrays and shall be taken up at any time of the year.
 Anyone violating this act shall be guilty of a misdemeanor and subject to be fined not less than \$25 nor more than \$100 for each offense.
-(Toid)
+(Ibid)

-Every railroad before the end of 1907 shall cause to be constructed on each side of the right-of-way a substantial fonce and a teach crossing a cattle guard.
-The railroad company shall hot be held liable for stock Rilled when such fencesand crossings shall have been duly made and kept in good repair.
+Every railroad before the end of 1907 shall cause to be constructed on each side of the right-of-way a substantial fence and at each crossing a cattle guard. he railroad company shall hot be held liable for stock killed when such fencesand crossings shall have been duly made and kept in good repair.

-my person owning orhaving in custody any victous animal and allowing the same to escape or run at large, shall be guilty of a misdemeanor; and any person may be lawfully entitled to kill such animal to ; protect his safety.
-(Laws of Washin ton State 1907 and 1908)
+iny person owning or having in custody any vicious animal and allowing the same to escape or run at large, shall be guilty of a misdemeanor; and any person may be lawfully entitled to kill such animal to ; protect his safety.
+(Laws of Washington State 1907 and 1909)